Print

 Instructions

-1. Heat olive oil in a large pan over medium heat.
-Once hot, add the onions and
+1. Heat oil in a large pan over medium heat.
+Add onion and carrots and cook for 5 to 7 minutes, until softened.

-7. Turn off the heat, then stir in the leafy greens and lime juice.
-Let the heat slightly wilt the greens for about 2 minutes.
+5. Turn off the heat and stir in leafy greens and lime juice, letting the greens wilt for about 2 minutes.
+Spoon into bowls, garnish with fresh cilantro, and serve over cooked rice or quinoa.